InternLM/HuixiangDou/README.md

 # Standalone mode
 # main creates a subprocess to run the LLM API, then sends requests to the subprocess
 python3 -m huixiangdou.main --standalone
-...
-ErrorCode.SUCCESS,
-Query: How to install mmpose?
-Reply:
-To install mmpose, please follow these steps:
-1. **Prepare the environment**:
-  - Install Miniconda.
-  - Create and activate a conda environment named openmmlab.
-  ...
+..
+..Topics unrelated to the knowledge base.."How to install mmpose?"
+..Topics unrelated to the knowledge base.."How's the weather tomorrow?"
 ```

-You can see that the result of handling the example question in `main.py` is the same, whether it's about mmpose related to deep learning or "How's the weather today?"
+You can see that the result of handling the example question in `main.py` is the same, whether it's about mmpose related to deep learning or "How's the weather tomorrow?"

 **STEP2.** Use mmpose and test documents to build a knowledge base and enable the rejection pipeline